 – Forex trading is deregulated, allowing participation of individual traders.
 The number of retail forex brokers starts to increase.

 – The Euro is introduced, and is expected to replace all national currencies of participating Eurozone countries by 2002.
-The EUR/USD is introduced as a currency pair and eventually becomes the most traded currency pair in the FX market.
+On forex platforms, the EUR/USD is introduced as a currency pair and eventually becomes the most traded currency pair in the FX market.

 – A blacklist from the Office of Foreign Assets and Control (OFAC) means that citizens of certain countries can no longer do business with US companies as a direct response to the September 11, 2001 terrorist attacks.
-This leads to existing brokers stopping services to non-US citizens and permanent residents.
+Affected companies include a large number of forex brokers.
+By the end of the decade, the number of forex brokers operating in the US dwindled from more than 40 to just three.
+An increasing number of retail forex brokers outside of the US stopped accepting US citizens on their platforms.

 2006